jonathanfox5/gogadget/docs/pages/getting_started/getting_resources.md

 These files are used by `gogadget anki-deck` and they are specified the following arguments:

 - `--dictionary` This should be a dictionary in `json` format.
 [Vocabsieve's documentation](https://docs.freelanguagetools.org/resources.html) is an excellent resource for finding one in your target language.
-The Migaku and Wiktionary ones are both very good if you want a bilingual dictionary.
-If the dictionary that you want isn't available in `json` format, [converters are available](https://duckduckgo.com/?q=stardict+to+json+converter).
+The Migaku ones are currently tested as working.
+Others which don't follow Migaku's format won't work, [although this is currently being worked on](https://github.com/jonathanfox5/gogadget/issues/12).
 - `--word-audio` This is should be a directory of `mp3` files with native pronunciations of individual words.
 [Vocabsieve's documentation](https://docs.freelanguagetools.org/resources.html) is, again, an excellent resource for these.
 I use both the Forvo and Lingua Libre ones that are linked in the Vocabsieve docs.
 The use of `mp3` (rather than any other audio format) is enforced by the tool due to compatibility issues with certain versions of Anki.

 ??? note "Tips for batch converting files"